sinu3xk9/KeepWalking/Obsidian/MVP Mechanics Requirement.md

 		- Dialogue for player and npc voice acted
 		- Event trigger in the level
 	- Receives texts on phone
-		- Able to look down and hold button to check text
+		- Hold button to check text
-		- Dilogue for player and npc written
+		- Dialogue for player and npc written
 		- Art on phone updates to show texts
 		- Questions:
 			- Should the player text back?